MAS halts Securities Token Offering for regulatory breach

 1. A digital token is a cryptographically-secured representation of a token-holder’s rights to receive a benefit or to perform specified functions.

-3. Before commiting to any investment, consumers should –
+3. Before committing to any investment, consumers should –

 ASK as many questions as you need to fully understand the investment opportunity.
 If the company is unable to, or avoids answering any of your questions, be wary!